Sense-Ring/Sense-Ring-1.0/Software/Firmware/README.md

 # SenseRing firmware

-Firmware for the SenseRing 1.0: an nRF52832 that measures heart rate and blood oxygen from the finger, stores every reading to on-board flash, and hands the log to a phone over Bluetooth.
+Zephyr OS app for the SenseRing 1.0: an nRF52832 that measures heart rate and blood oxygen from the finger, stores every reading to on-board flash, and hands the log to a phone over Bluetooth.